eamontaaffe/holidaze/src/pages/koh-lipe-notes.md

 ---
 ## Getting there

-From Langkawi, we took a ferry from Telaga Terminal.
-Probably took an hour and a half and was pretty smooth.
-We departed from the ferry to get on a wooden Thai boat to take us to Pattaya beach for immigration.
-As we boarded they also took our passports but that's a different story...
+From Langkawi, we took a ferry from Telaga Terminal (as we boarded they also took our passports but that's a different story...)
+The ferry took around an hour and a half and was pretty smooth.
+To get to the coastline we had to jump onto a little wooden Thai boat which took us to Pattaya beach for immigration.
 <br></br>

 ## [Pattaya Beach](https://www.google.co.th/maps/place/Pattaya+Beach/@12.9360693,100.8800315,17z/data=!3m1!4b1!4m5!3m4!1s0x31029605af36b5dd:0x4aff93f8a30460a8!8m2!3d12.9360693!4d100.8822202)